jeffreydwalter/arlo/README.md

 If You'd like to make a diffrence in the world and get your name on this most prestegious list, have a look at our [help wanted](https://github.com/jeffreydwalter/arlo/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) section!

 ---
+### Filing an Issue
+Please read the [Issue Guidelines and Policies](https://github.com/jeffreydwalter/arlo/wiki/Issue-Guidelines-and-Policies) wiki page **BEFORE** you file an issue.
+Thanks.

+---

 ## Install
 ```bash